- Part 1: Introduction

 Each school has developed two emergency teams:

 - Building-level Crisis Response Team.
-This team is a combining of the Regulation mandated Building-Level School Safety Team, and the Building-Level Emergency Response Team.
+This team is a combination of mandated Building-Level School Safety Team and the Building-Level Emergency Response Team.
 This joint team has provided input into the School-level Emergency Response Plan, and provides the initial response and duration to all emergencies within the school building.